-The 2014 season will feature a roster of nine freshman and sophomores along with six juniors, all of whom have come to Tech since Jennings began as head coach.
-Many have posted solid numbers in their young careers as Huskies, especially Jacqueline Aird at libero.
-In two seasons she's dug 862 balls, good for over 3.8 per set.
-Last season, freshman Aubrey Ficek led the GLIAC in aces per set and finished near the top in Division II.
-Kendall Ward tallied the second most kills for a freshman in the GLIAC last year, a total that was a team high.
+In 2013, then-senior setter Maddie Haben was voted to the All-GLIAC Second Team.
+Also in 2013, freshman Aubrey Ficek led the GLIAC in aces per set and finished near the top in Division II.
+Kendall Ward tallied the second most kills for a freshman in the GLIAC that year, a total that was a team high.

-Jennings was named the seventh volleyball coach in school history Jan.
-27, 2012 after serving as both a head and assistant coach, which most recently included a five-year stretch as an assistant and recruiting coordinator at the Division I level.
+Jennings was named the seventh volleyball coach in Michigan Tech history on January 27, 2012 after serving as both a head and assistant coach, which most recently included a five-year stretch as an assistant and recruiting coordinator at the Division I level.
 Directly preceding his start at Tech, he served three seasons as an assistant coach at the University of Pittsburgh, formerly of the Big East, and current member of the ACC.

 Jennings served as Pitt’s recruiting coordinator and worked with the passing, defensive and outside hitting elements of the team.
 The Panthers compiled a 51-44 overall record during his three years there including a 20-win season in 2009 and an 18-win campaign in 2011.
 Pitt reached the conference post-season tournament all three seasons Jennings was there.
 In 2009, the Panthers entered the post-season with a 12-2 Big East record and in a tie for 2nd place.
 Ten of the twelve league wins came 3-0, a program record.
 That season included wins over two top 25 teams and multiple individual awards.

 Jennings probably made his biggest mark at Pitt as the program's recruiting coordinator.
 He orchestrated back-to-back nationally ranked recruiting classes in 2011 and 2012 (prepvolleyball.com).
 With the incoming class of 2012, Pitt landed five Illinois all-state selections, two high school All-Americans and three AAU National Champions thanks to Jennings’ recruiting.
-The class was the highest ranked class in Pitt history, and was mentioned alongside the like of Louisville, Michigan State, North Carolina, Purdue, and more.
-In 2011, he helped sign three high school All-Americans and the 'Miss Florida Volleyball' winner who since was named All-ACC (2013).
+The class was, at the time, the highest ranked class in Pitt history, and was mentioned alongside the like of Louisville, Michigan State, North Carolina, Purdue, and more.
+In 2011, he helped sign three high school All-Americans and the 'Miss Florida Volleyball' runner-up who went on to be named All-ACC (2013).
 Prepvolleyball.com recognized the group as 'honorable mention', putting it among the country's top 100 incoming classes.

-In his three seasons on staff, Pitt produced several highly decorated players, both athletically and academically, including: three AVCA All-Americans, six All-Big East selections, the Big East Player and Libero of the Year, an ESPN Academic All-American and the 2009 Big East Female Scholar-Athlete of the Year.
+In his three seasons on staff, Pitt produced several highly decorated players, both athletically and academically, including: five AVCA All-Americans, six All-Big East selections, the Big East Player and Libero of the Year, an ESPN Academic All-American and the 2009 Big East Female Scholar-Athlete of the Year.
 Since leaving Pitt to come to Tech, several of Jennings’ recruits have gone on to have stellar careers that have included indoor and sand All-Americans, All-Region, and All-ACC honors, a stint with the US Collegiate National Team, and a professional career in Italy.

 Jennings worked for a season at DePaul University, in his hometown of Chicago, prior to heading to Pittsburgh.
 He was an assistant coach and recruiting coordinator and also helped the Blue Demons establish a program record for Big East victories.
 He spent the 2008 campaign as an assistant women’s coach at Eastern Kentucky, helping coach a player who set an NCAA record for digs per set.